nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 *Packet error rate* = (*Packets with errors*)(*Packets sent*)

-In this chapter, we will cover one simple method to handle these errors, *retransmissions*, where the sender automatically retransmits messages multiple times to increase the chance of reception.
+In this chapter, we will cover a straightforward method to handle these errors, *retransmissions*, where the sender automatically retransmits messages multiple times to increase the chance of reception.

 !!! hint "Definition 4: _Retransmissions_"